htcondor/htcondor/docs/users-manual/managing-a-job.rst

 into the Hold state.
 The job will stay in this state and in the job queue until conditions are corrected and *condor\_release* is invoked.

-A table listing the reasons why a job may be held is at section \ `Job ClassAd
-Attributes <../classad-attributes/job-classad-attributes.html>`__.
-A
-string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor\_q*.
+A table listing the reasons why a job may be held is at the :doc:`/classad-attributes/job-classad-attributes` section.
+A string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor\_q*.
 For the example job ID 16.0,
 use:

 ::

       condor_q  -hold  16.0

 This command prints information about the job, including the job ClassAd attribute ``HoldReason``.